rust-lang/blog.rust-lang.org/content/Underhanded-Rust.md

 +++
-layout = "post"
-date = 2016-12-15
+path = "2016/12/15/Underhanded-Rust.html"
-title = "Announcing the First Underhanded Rust Contest" author = "The Rust Community Team"
+title = "Announcing the First Underhanded Rust Contest" authors = ["The Rust Community Team"] weight = 1
 +++

 The [Rust Community Team](https://community.rs) is pleased to announce the